-Gov’t watchdog: DOJ failed ‘zero tolerance’ management
+Gov’t watchdog: DOJ failed ‘zero tolerance’ border management

 The “zero tolerance” policy meant that any adult caught crossing the border illegally would be prosecuted for illegal entry.
 Because children cannot be jailed with their family members, families were separated and children were taken into custody by Health and Human Services, which manages unaccompanied children at the border.
 The policy was a colossal mess; there was no system created to reunite children with their families.
 The watchdog report found that it led to a $227 million funding shortfall.

-According to the report, department leaders underestimated how difficult it would be to carry out in the field and did not inform local prosecutors and others that children would be separated.
+According to the report, department leaders underestimated how difficult it would be to carry out the policy in the field and did not inform local prosecutors and others that children would be separated.
 They also failed to understand that children would be separated longer than a few hours, and when that was discovered, they pressed on.

 The policy began April 6, 2018, under an executive order that was issued without warning to other federal agencies that would have to manage the policy, including the U.S. Marshals Service and Health and Human Services.
 It was halted June 20, 2018.

 The watchdog report found that judges, advocacy groups and even federal prosecutors raised concerns over the policy.
-But Sessions and others wrongly believed that arrests at the border would not result in prolonged separation, and ignored the difficulty in reuniting families.
+But Sessions and others wrongly believed that arrests at the border would not result in prolonged separation and ignored the difficulty in reuniting families.

 Justice leadership looked at a smaller version of the policy enacted in 2017 in West Texas, but ignored some of the same concerns raised by judges and prosecutors at that time.
 Top leaders were focused solely on increased illegal activity and didn’t seek information that would have shown concerns over the family separations that would result.

-The report follows other scathing investigations of the policy, adding to the evidence that Trump administration officials knew a zero-tolerance policy would result in family separations and inflict trauma on immigrant parents and children.
+The report follows other scathing investigations of the policy, adding to evidence that Trump administration officials knew a zero-tolerance policy would result in family separations and inflict trauma on immigrant parents and children.

-A watchdog report from Department of Health and Human Services found that children separated at the border, many already distressed by their life in their home countries or by their journey, showed more fear, feelings of abandonment and post-traumatic stress symptoms than children who were not separated.
+A watchdog report from the Department of Health and Human Services found that children separated at the border, many already distressed by their life in their home countries or by their journey, showed more fear, feelings of abandonment and post-traumatic stress symptoms than children who were not separated.
 The chaotic reunification process only added to their ordeal.

 In a November 2017 email, a top Health and Human Services official wrote that there was a shortage of “beds for babies” as an apparent result of separations in and around El Paso, Texas, that occurred months before the national policy began.
-Other emails suggest that the Department of Homeland Security did not tell HHS officials about the pilot program, even as government facilities for minors run by HHS saw an uptick of children who had been taken from their parents.
+Other emails suggest the Department of Homeland Security did not tell HHS officials about the pilot program, even as government facilities for minors run by HHS saw an uptick in children who had been taken from their parents.
 The emails were released by congressional Democrats in an October 2020 report.

 And close to three years after the Trump administration enacted zero-tolerance, more than 600 parents who were separated from their children have still not been located by a group of outside lawyers working to reunite families, according to a court filing Wednesday.